jina-ai/jina/docs/concepts/executor/serve.md

 ## Serve directly
 An {class}`~jina.Executor` can be served using the {class}`~jina.orchestrate.deployments.Deployment` class.

-The {class}`~jina.orchestrate.deployments.Deployment` class aims at separating the deployment configuration from the serving logic.
+The {class}`~jina.orchestrate.deployments.Deployment` class aims to separate the deployment configuration from the serving logic.
 In other words:
 * the Executor cares about defining the logic to serve, which endpoints to define and what data to accept.
-* the Deployment layer cares about how to orchestrate this service, how many replicas or shards,...
+* the Deployment layer cares about how to orchestrate this service, how many replicas or shards, etc.

-This separation also aims at enhancing the reusability of Executors: the same implementation of an Executor can be served in multiple ways/configurations using Deployment.
+This separation also aims to enhance the reusability of Executors: the same implementation of an Executor can be served in multiple ways/configurations using Deployment.

 Serve the Executor: